 And, for the adults you may try your hand a making Fire Cider.
 All good remedies to have nearby.

 - 1 cup apple juice – no sugar added (other juices ok)

 - 2 tbsp Honey

 - 2 1/2 tbsp unflavored gelatin powder

-- Measure honey, juice and gelatin into a pot.
-Heat on stove, stirring constantly until the gelatin is melted.
+- Measure honey, juice and gelatin into a small sauce pan (or pot).
+Heat on stove, stirring constantly ( or lightly whisk) until the gelatin is melted.
 Do not get it boiling hot – just very warm.

 - Remove from heat and pour into your molds.
 Most gummy bear molds come with a special dropper to make this task easier.
 Of course, these snacks can be any shape – you do not have to use the bear mold.

 - Prior to filling place your mold on a flat pan.
 Silicon molds are soft and you need to be able to transfer the filled mold to the refrigerator.

 - Leave in the refrigerator for 2-3 hours.
 This gives the gelatin mixture time to cool and set up into a firm state.
 Then, they will pop out of the silicone mold with ease.After removing from the mold, I suggest storing your honey gummy bears in the refrigerator.
 These are a lot of fun.